das-subrata/Quantum-TrojanNet/Graphs for Max-Cut Problem/readme.md

-Here is a README file for the "Graphs for Max-Cut Problem" folder and its subfolders:

 # Graphs for Max-Cut Problem

 This folder contains the graph data used to generate the QAOA Max-Cut circuits in the dataset.